 - Daniel Defense "was not a household name" and the shooter "knew little about guns," but he steered "his web browser to DanielDefense.com and decided to purchase and then use one of their most lethal weapons, paying over \$2,000 for a gun that he had neither held nor fired."
-Am.
-Compl. ¶ 92. - "This was not chance or a coincidence; nor was it typical."
+Compl. ¶ 94. - "This was not chance or a coincidence; nor was it typical."
 The shooter was a "prolific user of social media," and "on information and belief, it was exposure to Daniel Defense's marketing . . . that influenced [the shooter] and led him to . . . purchase and then use one of their most lethal weapons."
-Id. ¶¶ 91-92. - The gun that the shooter used to kill and injure students and teachers-the Daniel Defense DDM4 V7-was a semiautomatic rifle that enabled both "high rates of fire" and the use of ammunition that is large and travels faster, "translat[ing] to more lethal damage to the human body."
-Id. ¶ 95.
+Id. ¶¶ 93-94. - The gun that the shooter used to kill and injure students and teachers-the Daniel Defense DDM4 V7-was a semiautomatic rifle that enabled both "high rates of fire" and the use of ammunition that is large and travels faster, "translat[ing] to more lethal damage to the human body."
+Id. ¶ 97.
+The results were borne on M.Z.'s body: one bullet nearly destroyed M.Z.'s right hand.
+Id. ¶ 98.
+And the results were witnessed by K.T., who watched as so many of her classmates died, causing her extraordinary anguish and psychological harm.
+Id. ¶ 201.